jototland/stackedit_workspace/statistikknotater/bayesian.md

 #### Interpretation of Bayes factor

+The following interpretation of Bays factors is called Jeffreys' scale:

 | BF[$H_1$:$H_2$] | Evidence against $H_2$ |
 | :- | :- |
 | 1 to 3 | Not worth a bare mention